wuelliott/Neo-EmuELEC-H3/README.md

-# Retro emulation for H3 devices.
+# Retro emulation for Allwinner H3 devices.

 Base on
 # EmuELEC